DAR Logo

 Daughters Magazine and Aurora Chapter Program

-Aurora is proud to have in the Smithsonian Institution 150 pieces of pattern glass given by member, Mrs. Justus Johnson.
+Aurora is proud to have in the Smithsonian Institution 150 pieces of pattern glass given by member, Grace Johnson.
 She also donated a framed daguerreotype of her Revolutionary War ancestor to the NSDAR Museum.
 Member Miriam Williams donated a diary from 1864 and a leather paymaster's pouch to the NSDAR Museum.

 Meeting programs include such topics as genealogy research, women’s issues, national defense and special visits by State Regents and District IV Directors.
 Many chapter members attend DAR Days, District IV meetings, Illinois State Conference, and Continental Congress in Washington, D.C.